 "The most lavish monument to the sea's most famous disaster." - USA Today

-NEW in 2014!
-WORLD EXCLUSIVE Exhibit!
+Introduced new in 2014 WORLD EXCLUSIVE Exhibit!
 For the first time anywhere, the RMS Titanic’s eight heroic musicians will be the focus of an exhibit that explores their lives, loves and legacies.

 Do you know the real TITANIC Museum Attraction?